Boisgontier-Lab/PT_research_practice/README.md

 This repository contains the code and the data for the manuscript: Jabouille et al., (2025).
 "Transparency and Replicability in Physical Therapy Research: Time to Wake Up".

-A preprint of the paper has also been uploaded here as a PDF.
+A preprint of the paper and the "Coding Instructions.ppt" document containing the standardized coding instructions used by the coders have also been uploaded here as a PDF.

 We warmly thank Paul C. Bogdan for his impressive work and for generously sharing his data and code, without which this analysis could not have been carried out.
 Our p-fragile analysis builds on his work.